totallyquiche/CRUDy/README.md

 ## But why?

 For fun, of course!
+After all, learning is FUNdamental! :rainbow:

-In this case, "fun" and "education" are pretty closely tied.
-CRUDy is helping me hone my PHP skills and understand more about the concepts larger PHP frameworks are built on.
+CRUDy is helping me hone my PHP skills and understand more about the concepts popular PHP frameworks are built on.

 CRUDy is _not_ meant to be used in production.
 CRUDy development starts with the naive approach instead of with existing standards (e.g. PSR).
 I then develop these implementations over time as I learn the pros and cons of different patterns.
 Compatibility, performance, and even security are not priorities and are not guaranteed.

 Feedback is still welcome!
-You can even open up a Pull Request if you'd like. :smile:
+You can even open up a Pull Request if you'd like.
+:smile:

 ## Features